Enter your email below to get FREE access to our wildly popular training videos

-It's impossible to overstate the importance of your concept in terms of how successful your book becomes.
+If you want to write a successful book, it's almost impossible to overstate the importance of your concept.
 Stephenie Meyer writes perfectly good, competent prose - but her story idea (ordinary girl falls for sexy vampire) turned her book into a cultural phenomenon.
 Dan Brown, Stieg Larsson, Stephen King are all similar: decent writers blessed with stunning ideas.

 Agents know this and - no matter what your genre - a strong premise is essential to selling a book.
-Given any two broadly similar manuscripts, agents will almost always pick the one with the stongest central cocept.
+Given any two broadly similar manuscripts, agents will almost always pick the one with the sttongest central concept.

-A) Give the protagonist a major life challenge very early in the book and don't resolve things till the very end; and
+A) Give the protagonist a major life challenge very early in the book and don't resolve things till the very end.

 Sounds simple?
 Well, actually, the principles aren't that hard to understand, although executing the advice can a wee bit trickier.
 Meantime, we suggest you go into the subject in a bit more depth via our main plotting advice, some useful follow-up advice - and guest blogger Gary Gibson's magnificently illuminating suggestions about what to do when you hit a problem.